 Going dairy free, vegan or plant based has never been easier.
-The abundance of plant milk options in grocery store cases and on coffee shop menus provides a case in point.
-Options include rice, coconut, almond, cashew, soy, macadamia nut and now the growing-in-popularity oat milk.
-And why is oat milk growing in popularity?
+Just look at the abundance of plant milk options on grocery store shelves and on coffee shop menus.
+Options include rice, coconut, almond, cashew, soy, macadamia nut and the ever popular oat milk.
+And why is oat milk so popular?
 In short, it’s trendy, it’s the newest kid on the block and its creaminess lends well to superior frothing in your latte.

 So which plant based milk do you choose?
 Certainly taste preference plays a major role, but for those questioning which provides the most nutrition let’s take a closer look at oat milk and a few popular options.

 Unsweetened original is the lowest calorie option (30 calories per cup) of all the milks investigated here.
 It is fortified with calcium (45% Daily Value – this is more than what is found in cow’s milk) and vitamin D (25% DV).
 Percent daily value ranges are different across brands.
 Almond milk only contains 1 gram of protein per 1 cup serving.